 - issues with dosing or remembering to take your medication

-Rather than switching treatments, your doctor may be able to offer other solutions to make your current treatment work for you, such as:
+Rather than switching treatments, your doctor may be able to offer other solutions to make your current treatment work for you.
+This could include:

 - modifying your dose